kaseykhanhpham/eucalyptus-hybrid-resequencing/05.analyses/pca_corr/README.md

 ## Get correlated SNPs

-Subsetted all-chromosome just-variants VCF to reference samples only using `bcftools`.
-Pruned linked variants, converted to BED file, and calculated PCs using `PLINK`.
+Subsetted all-chromosome just-variants VCF to reference samples only using `bcftools`. ~~Pruned linked variants~~, converted to BED file, and calculated PCs using `PLINK`.

 ```bash
 module load bcftools/1.15